 Wide Mouth Lamb 'N' Kid Feeding Bottle

-- Wide mouth makes it easier to add and mix milk in bottle.
+- Wide mouth makes it easy to add and mix milk in the bottle.

-- Offset cap location for better milk flow in bottle racks.
+- Offset cap location allows better milk flow in bottle racks.

 How to Use